brmson/yodaqa/README.md

 exact title string match (sort of named entity recognition, already linked to page id we can use to fetch the page from solr) and redirect walking.

-By default, we rely on the public DBpedia SPARQL endpoint, but it is prone to outages and we shouldn't use it too heavily anyway.
-Instrutions for setup of local DBpedia SPARQL endpoint are work-in-progress in ``data/dbpedia/README.md``.
+By default, we rely on a DBpedia-3.9 SPARQL endpoint running on the author's computer.
+In case it is offline, you can try to switch it to the public DBpedia SPARQL endpoint, though it is prone to outages and we shouldn't use it too heavily anyway.
+Simply edit the ``service`` attribute value in file ``src/main/java/cz/brmlab/yodaqa/provider/rdf/CachedJenaLookup.java``.

+Detailed instrutions for setup of local DBpedia SPARQL endpoint can be found in ``data/dbpedia/README.md``.

 ## Development Notes